 This position will remain open until a successful candidate has been identified.

-The Clinical Research Coordinator coordinates the clinical research efforts of the UCSD CIRM Alpha Stem Cell Clinic.
-Responsible for coordinating clinical trials, such as screening for patient eligibility, data collection, ensuring protocol compliance, adverse drug reaction reports, monitoring patient treatment and toxicities, laboratory and specimen submission, and maintenance of accurate and complete clinical research files.
-Assist the Regulatory Department with human subjects submissions, renewals, and safety reports.
-Directly communicate with assigned physicians and disease groups, including attending meetings when requested.
-Provide direct assistance to the Patient Care Coordinator in reviewing, verifying and maintaining university research account statements, bulk accounts, VELOS, EPIC, script logs and Departmental Research Agreements, sponsor invoicing and any additional tasks.
+Reporting directly to the Disease Team Project Manager, the Clinical Research Coordinator coordinates the clinical research efforts of the Moores UCSD Cancer Center Clinical Trials Office.
+Responsible for coordinating and managing clinical trials including providing all aspects of protocol management, including screening for patient eligibility, data collection and analysis, ensuring protocol compliance, adverse drug reaction reports, monitoring patient treatment and toxicities, laboratory and specimen submission, and maintenance of accurate and complete clinical research files.
+Assist the regulatory department with Human subjects submissions, renewals, and safety reports.
+Directly communicate with assigned physicians and disease groups, including attending weekly meetings and tumor boards.
+Provide direct assistance to the Project Manager in reviewing and verifying university research account statements, professional fee statements, and invoicing.

 Experience performing clinical research duties in a clinical research environment.